keptn/keptn.github.io/content/docs/develop/automated_operations/action-provider/index.md

 ## Add a custom Action-Provider

-* To create and add your custom SLI-Provider to Keptn, please follow the instructions [here](../../integrations/action_provider).
+* To create and add your custom action-provider to Keptn, please follow the instructions [here](../../integrations/action_provider).